arrow

 • In addition, various tools and technologies

 Have you ever heard of digital human support services?
 3D chatbot models in the virtual world are made using AI technology.
-They can communicate with and reply to users’ activities in the digital world.
+They can communicate with and reply to users’ digital activities.
 The banking sectors in Meta use them to perform 24/7 client service and other financial duties.
 Thanks to hyper-automation technologies that link to the bank’s backend systems, they provide instant client help.

 WONDERING HOW NEW METHODS OF VERIFICATION CAN BENEFIT YOUR BUSINESS?